Wake Forest University: Recent history

 On September 16, 2015, Wake Forest announced plans to offer undergraduate classes downtown in Innovation Quarter in Winston-Salem.
-On March 18, 2016, Wake Forest announced programs in biomedical sciences and engineering at its new Wake Downtown campus, opening in January 2017.
+On March 18, 2016, the school announced programs in biomedical sciences and engineering at its new Wake Downtown campus, opening in January 2017.
 Wake Downtown is in a former R.J.
-Reynolds Tobacco Company plant, next to the second campus of the school of medicine which opened in July 2016.
+Reynolds Tobacco Company plant, next to the second campus of the School of Medicine which opened in July 2016.

+In November 2016, Wake forest was involved in a college football scandal known as WakeyLeaks, which involved leaking playbook information from the Wake Forest Demon Deacons football team.

+On March 12, 2019, Wake Forest was one of eight colleges and universities involved in the Varsity Blues scandal.
+It was later revealed that former Wake Forest volleyball coach Bill Ferguson accepted a $50,000 bribe to help a future student be admitted into the university.

-On February 21, 2020, Wake Forest would apologize for the institution's role in profiting and benefiting from enslaved people during slavery.
+On February 21, 2020, Wake Forest officially apologized for the institution's role in benefiting from enslaved people during slavery.

-Wake Forest Baptist Medical Center and Atrium Health announced a partnership in 2019 with the goal of a Charlotte, North Carolina campus for the Wake Forest School of Medicine.
-More specific details were revealed in February 2021 including a seven-story tower, and on March 24, 2021, Atrium Health announced a 20-acre site at Baxter and McDowell Streets.
-Also, School of Medicine dean Dr. Julie Ann Freischlag said construction would start in 2022 with the first students attending in 2024.
+Wake Forest Baptist Medical Center and Atrium Health announced a partnership in 2019 with the goal of a Charlotte, North Carolina, campus for the Wake Forest School of Medicine.
+More specific details were revealed in February 2021, including a seven-story tower, and on March 24, 2021, Atrium Health announced a 20-acre site at Baxter and McDowell Streets.
+Also, School of Medicine dean Dr. Julie Ann Freischlag said construction would start in 2022, with the first students attending in 2024.
+It officially opened 2025.
 Hatch, who was leaving as president June 30, said Wake Forest would have a School of Professional Studies at the Charlotte location in 2022.

-Presidential activities
+Political activities

-On March 17, 1978, President Jimmy Carter made a major National Security address in Wait Chapel.
+On March 17, 1978, president Jimmy Carter made a major National Security address in Wait Chapel.
 The school has hosted presidential debates on two occasions.
-The first was between then-Vice President George H. W. Bush and Governor Michael Dukakis on September 25, 1988.
-The second matched then-Governor George W. Bush against Vice President Al Gore on October 11, 2000.
+The first was between then-vice president George H. W. Bush and governor Michael Dukakis on September 25, 1988.
+The second debate was between then-governor George W. Bush and vice-president Al Gore on October 11, 2000.
 Both debates were hosted in Wait Chapel.
+Bill Clinton campaigned at Wake Forest for his wife Hillary Clinton during her 2016 presidential campaign.